seanoshea/fuzzymatchingjs/README.md

 See the [README](docs/README.md) file in the docs directory.

 ## Development Setup
-1. Install the 7.x version of node using https://github.com/creationix/nvm.
+1. Install the latest stable version of node using https://github.com/creationix/nvm.
 2. Run `npm install`.
 3. Run `npm run test` to run the unit tests for the library.
 Ensure that they pass before proceeding with any other steps.
 4. Run `npm run start` to run the dev server for the library.